Bicycle and Pedestrian Bridge over Brooker Avenue

-A new, all-ability bicycle and pedestrian bridge over Brooker Avenue is a Transforming Hobart project which will advance Hobart’s pedestrian and cycling network, linking the city centre, from Bathurst Street, across Brooker Avenue, to Queens Domain sporting and recreation facilities, as well as to the Glebe residential area.
+A new, all-ability bicycle and pedestrian bridge - to be called the Rose Garden Bridge - over Brooker Avenue is a Transforming Hobart project that will advance Hobart’s pedestrian and cycling network.
+It will link the city centre, from Bathurst Street and across Brooker Avenue, to Queens Domain sporting and recreation facilities, as well as to the Glebe residential area.
 The bridge is constructed by the City of Hobart together with VEC Civil Engineering.

 Follow the City of Hobart on: